RemoteRF

 import adi

-In contrast, these two lines should be updated to the following when remotely interfacing with a Pluto via RemoteRF.
-Notice that the token issued upon making a reservation should been inserted when calling adi.Pluto().
-This token is used by the RemoteRF platform to validate your reservation and to route subsequent interfacing to the correct Pluto SDR corresponding to your reservation.
+This token is used by the RemoteRF platform to validate a user’s reservation and to route subsequent interfacing to the correct Pluto SDR corresponding to that reservation.

 # for remotely interfacing with Pluto